ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Invalid.
+There Is no oversupply of
+labor anywhere In the country today.
 The riot was caused by the efforts oi
 the anti-Negro element of the South
 to check the exodus of Colored labor,